 Eventually his efforts were rewarded with a Nobel Prize, and the concept has spread around the world.
 The United Nations declared 2005 the International Year of Microcredit.

-Although the model hasn't led to success in every single instance, this tool still should be considered if you have talented people with small business ideas.
+Although the model hasn't led to success in every single instance, we think that this tool still should be considered if you have talented people with small business ideas.
+In line with our thought that every community has talented people, who do have good business ideas or could have them with a little coaching, this idea deserves consideration as part of a community economic development strategy.

 In Bangladesh, the groups decided which woman's project idea should be funded first.
 When the loan had been repaid, the group was able to make a second loan to the next most likely to succeed woman.